 Unlike baking powder, baking soda has a variety of uses when it comes to your beauty needs.
 Some of the beauty benefits of baking soda include exfoliating the skin and unclogging blocked pores.
 Here are three ways to incorporate baking soda into your beauty routine:

 1. DIY facial scrub.
 Add 1 Tbsp. of baking soda to your everyday facial cleanser.
 Once it forms a paste, massage it into your skin.
 This will leave your skin feeling clean and soft.
+You can also make an apple cider and baking soda mask for acne or dry skin.

 2. Remove nail stains.
 Sometimes nails can look tinted or appear yellow.
 Remove the stains by combining peroxide and baking soda and scrubbing it on your nails.
 Combine 2-2 1/2 Tbsp. of baking soda per Tbsp. of hydrogen peroxide to make a paste.
 Spread the paste on and underneath your nails, rinse, and pat dry.